Animal Foster Program: Helping Animals Get Ready for Adoption

 Steps to Becoming an Ottawa Humane Society Foster Volunteer:

-- Review the canine or feline foster manuals to ensure this program is the right fit for you.
+- Review the canine, feline or small animal foster manuals to ensure this program is the right fit for you.

 - Complete the foster volunteer application

 - Submit the completed application form and signed agreement via email to the OHS foster department at email@example.com.